 During this period, I was a subscriber to Aliran magazine, which not only had some brilliant articles on the political left in Malaya but also current analysis of issues in the country.
 As I tended to lean left (read: political perspective) with some of my views, Fahmi’s documentary revealed a history of Malaya that related to my political sentiments.

 I would later follow his many Facebook postings, and like many others, shared his artworks on my timeline.
-In 2014, where I was teaching at Taylor’s University, I decided to approach Fahmi Reza to exhibit his artwork at the CoDA gallery on Taylor’s campus.
-We met for the first time in order to discuss the possibility of the exhibition.
+In 2014, where I was teaching at Taylor’s University, I decided to approach Fahmi Reza to exhibit his artworks at the CoDA gallery on campus.
+We met for the first time to discuss the possibility of the exhibition.
 Were it to take place, it would be the first time Fahmi would have a solo exhibition of his work.
 After much discussion, he would agree.
 The exhibition was set for the 1st of May (Labour Day) 2014.
 However, the endeavour hit a snag when I asked the school if they would budget RM1000 for the printing of Fahmi’s posters.
 While the school was agreeable as they understood the value it would bring, I was informed that as a policy, they would remain in the possession of the university.
 This would have been a deal breaker with Fahmi as he would not have agreed to this condition.
 I would then make the decision to foot the bill and fund the exhibition myself.
 I had invested too much time in it and I wanted to see this project through, as I believed it would be truly beneficial for our students.
 I would not reveal my parting of cash to the school nor to Fahmi Reza at the time, for fear that they would cancel the exhibition.
 The exhibition Ten Years of Visual Disobedience: 100 Political Posters by Fahmi Reza would go on to be a success.

 It was at this point that the idea of a book about his work began germinating in my mind.
 I was fueled by two ideas, the fact that there were hardly any books on local designers in Malaysia and that his body of work needed to be recorded and placed in libraries and in the hands of designers and design students.
 I would work on an interview instrument in 2015, I would interview Fahmi in 2017 and I would ultimately publish the work in 2020.
 It took that long not only because of my workload at the university but also my limited experience as a writer/biographer.
 I had help along the way from my colleagues (Assoc.
 Professor Sherry Blankenship and Dr. Yip Jinchi) in the production of this writing and to them I will always owe a depth of gratitude.
 This book is probably the first of its kind in Malaysia, as far as I know.